ekmartin/pdf-word-count/README.md

 # pdf-word-count

-> Displays the number of words, lines and characters in a PDF.
+> Displays the number of lines, words and characters in a PDF.

 ## Installation